-1.1.1 The organization having administrative responsibility for a nation's sport aviation activities.
-The duties of a NAC with respect to gliding are defined in 4.1.
+The organization having administrative responsibility for a nation's sport aviation activities.
+1.1.1 The duties of a NAC with respect to gliding are defined in 4.1.

-OFFICIAL OBSERVER (00)
+OFFICIAL OBSERVER

-The person authorized by a NAC to control flights undertaken for an FAI badge or record 1.1.2 attempt and to control the data gathered to prove the SOARING PERFORMANCE.
+1.1.2 An Official Observer (OO) is the person authorized by a NAC to control flights undertaken for an FAI badge or record attempt and to control the data gathered to prove the SOARING PERFORMANCE.